 Cancer Australia notes in its position statement that detection of breast cancer while it is still small and confined to the breast provides the best chance of effective treatment.
 Benefits of early detection include increased survival, increased treatment options and improved quality of life.

 Mammographic screening is less effective in the detection of breast cancer for women under 40 years of age.
 If you are under 40 and are concerned you may be at increased risk for breast cancer, you should discuss this with your GP.
-You can also use the iPrevent breast cancer risk tool to estimate your breast cancer risk and get personalised advice about the type and frequency of screening that might be appropriate for you.
-If you have a family history of breast cancer, you may like to visit our page on family history.
+You can also use iPrevent, an evidence-based tool from the Peter MacCallum Cancer Centre, which can help you to assess your breast cancer risk and get personalised advice about the type and frequency of screening that might be appropriate for you.
+If you have a family history of breast cancer, you may like to visit the Breast Cancer in the Family page.

-Even if you are having regular mammograms, you should still report any changes in your breasts to your doctor, as breast cancers can develop between mammograms.
+Even if you are having regular screening mammograms, you should still see your doctor if you notice and change in your breasts.
+Breast cancers can develop between screening mammograms – these are called interval cancers.

 - BreastScreen Victoria